5 Important Reasons to Embrace the Waiting

 Jesus endured many things in the desert.
 Temptation, hunger, attack from the enemy.
 Yet when He came out of the desert, His ministry began with great anointing.
 Having gone through those trials and overcome them, there was new strength.

 In wilderness seasons, I’ve found my walk with Jesus grows sweeter…more intimate.
-It’s as if the chaff has been burned off, and my soul purified afresh.
-The most powerfully transformative moments in my spiritual life have come in the deserts.
+It’s as if the chaff has been burned off, and my soul is purified afresh.
+The most powerfully transformative moments in my spiritual life have come from the deserts.

 Receive the blessing.
 Watch for it.
 Wait, but not in hopelessness.